MADEY-OS/Fingerprint-Scanner-Helper/README.md

 ### TODOs
 1. Testing.

-### Ideas?
-1. With some changes it can serve as universal file moving app.
-2. if you get scanner api, you can make FSH more automatic.

 ### Repository serves educational purpose.
 ### FEEL FREE to download and modify source code as You desire.
 I won't take any benefits of it.